Classifying Infinity Topoi via Weighted Limits: Classifying topoi

 mapping a topos $\mathcal{E}$ to the accessible category of models of $\Sigma$ in $\mathcal{E}$ in the sense of \cite[page 9]{casacuberta2025sketchable}.
-The construction is funtorial because the sketch is geometric, indeed inverse images will preserve the colimit part because they are cocontinuous and the finite (!) limit diagram because they are lex.
-In the aforementioned paper the authors show that a very vast number of constructions are sketchable, and it is easy to see that most of them (if not all) are given by geometric sketches.
-Notice that geometric sketches generalise Lawvere theories on the spot, and in the classic case of $1$-dimensional topos theory this technology is equivalent to geometric logic. \end{example}
+The construction is functorial because the sketch is geometric, indeed inverse images will preserve the colimit part because they are cocontinuous and the finite (!) limit diagram because they are lex. \end{example}

+\begin{remark} In the aforementioned paper the authors show that a vast number of constructions are sketchable, and it is easy to see that most of them (if not all) are given by geometric sketches.
+Notice that geometric sketches generalize Lawvere theories on the spot, and in the classic case of $1$-dimensional topos theory this technology is equivalent to geometric logic. \end{remark}

+\begin{theorem} If a theory has a classifying topos, then it is the prestack of models of a (large) geometric sketch. \end{theorem} \begin{proof} Let $\mathbb{T}$ be the theory and $\mathcal{B}[\mathbb{T}]$ be its classifying topos.
+We shall study only the case $\mathcal{S}[\mathbb{T}]$ for simplicity.
+Now, we equip $\mathcal{S}[\mathbb{T}]$ with a sketch structure, which we shall denote by $\Sigma[\mathbb{T}]$.
+In the colimit part we put all colimit cocone diagrams, and in the limit part we put all finite limit cone diagrams.
+It goes without saying that this is a geometric sketch.
+Now, it is clear that $\textbf{Mod}(\Sigma[\mathbb{T}],-) \simeq \textbf{Cocontlex}(\mathcal{S}[\mathbb{T}],-)$, where the latter is the category of cocontinuous and finite limit preserving functors.
+Observe that by the Adjoint Functor Theorem we have the following chain of equivalences, which finishes the proof.